 Mary Anne is an international leader in the research area of energetics and thermal properties of materials.
 She has made significant contributions to understanding how heat is stored and conducted through materials.
 Her work has led to new materials that can convert waste heat to energy, and materials that can trap solar energy.
 Mary Anne's research contributions have been recognized by the Sunner Memorial Award of the Calorimetry Conference (1994), the Noranda Award of the Canadian Society for Chemistry (1996), and the award of the title University Research Professor (2005; one of 15 at Dalhousie University).
-Mary Anne is an author of more than 130 research papers and also a textbook, "Physical Properties of Materials," now in its second edition.
+Mary Anne is an author of more than 200 research papers and also a textbook, "Physical Properties of Materials," now in its third edition.
 It used worldwide, including in Japan where is has been translated as "Zairyo Kagaku no Kiso".
-She also is Editor for Materials Science for the McGraw-Hill Encyclopedia of Science and Technology.
-She has trained more than 40 graduate students and postdoctoral fellows, and more than 50 undergraduate research students.
+She also was Editor for Materials Science for the McGraw-Hill Encyclopedia of Science and Technology.
+She has trained more than 50 graduate students and postdoctoral fellows, and more than 50 undergraduate research students.

 Mary Anne's outstanding abilities as an educator have been recognized by the Dalhousie University Alumni Award for Teaching Excellence and the Union Carbide Award for Chemical Education from the Chemical Institute of Canada.
 She is especially well known for presenting clear explanations of difficult concepts.
 Mary Anne is recognized widely as an excellent communicator of science, and has given more than 150 invited presentations at conferences, universities, government laboratories and industries around the world.

 In addition to Mary Anne's teaching and research credentials, her opinion on scientific matters is often sought.
-In this capacity, Mary Anne has served the Canadian science funding agency, NSERC (most recently a member of the NSERC Council [board of directors]), the Canadian Society for Chemistry (member of the Board of Directors), the Canada Foundation for Innovation (member of the founding board of directors) and several scientific organizations, including her present position as a Counsellor for the International Association of Chemical Thermodynamics.
+In this capacity, Mary Anne has served the Canadian science funding agency, NSERC (most recently a member of the NSERC Council [board of directors]), the Canadian Society for Chemistry (member of the Board of Directors), the Canada Foundation for Innovation (member of the founding board of directors) and several scientific organizations, including as Counsellor for the International Association of Chemical Thermodynamics.